 Operating segments are revenue-producing components of the enterprise for which separate financial information is produced internally for the Company's management.
-Historically, the Company operated under two segments: Call-driven and Archeo.
-Subsequent to the sale of the Company's remaining Archeo operations in December 2015, the Company operates under the Call-driven segment which is comprised of performance-based advertising business focused on driving phone calls.
+For the periods presented, we primarily operated as a single segment.
+In 2016, we had other operating activities related to the transition activities of the Archeo operations which were not significant.